-So, while emotional health is not the same thing as mental health, there are ways that they connect together.
+Emotional health is more about being in tune with your emotions.
+It’s about being able to recognize and handle the emotions that you have as they happen.
+So, while emotional health is not the same thing as mental health, there are ways that they connect.
 Learning how to maintain your emotional health can go a long way in helping with your mental health as well.

 Exercise can also help you sleep better at night.
 It has also been linked with boosting immune systems, which can be good for your general health as well.

-In this day and age of technology, it’s easy to feel like you’re always connected.
+In this age of technology, it’s easy to feel like you’re always connected.
 This can be overwhelming if you feel like you’re constantly getting notifications of things that are demanding your attention.
 It can be difficult to be in the moment when you’re constantly being pulled away by the dinging notification sound of your cell phone.

 It can be good for your emotional health to take a break from technology from time to time.
 Whether you are getting out of the house and heading out into nature, or simply taking time to turn off all technology and read a book or participate in an activity that you enjoy at home, unplugging can help you to unwind and reconnect with yourself and your emotions.

 Stress can have a negative impact on your emotional health.
-If you feel like you are constantly being pulled in different directions and are having a hard time getting things done, taking time to get organized can be beneficial for you.
+If you feel like you are constantly being pulled in different directions and are having a hard time getting things done, taking time to get organized may be beneficial for you.
 This can include things like learning how to manage your time better or learning how to set priorities in your schedule.

-When you are constantly on-the-go and feeling overwhelmed, it can be difficult to be in touch with your emotions.
+When you are constantly on the go and feeling overwhelmed, it can be difficult to be in touch with your emotions.
 Taking steps to help your life run smoother can also open up more time for you to process the situations that are happening around you and the feelings that are happening within you.

 It can also be helpful to pay attention to your thoughts.
-If you find that you are constantly thinking negative thoughts and using negative self-talk, it can have a negative impact on your emotional health.
+If you find that you are constantly thinking negative thoughts and using negative self-talk, for instance, you might find some tangible ways that you can change your habits.